 Key Research Papers

 - Caspi A, et al. (2005).
 Moderation of the effect of adolescent-onset cannabis use on adult psychosis by a functional polymorphism in the COMT gene.
-Biol Psychiatry.
+Biological Psychiatry.

 - Hindocha C, et al. (2020).
 Do AKT1, COMT and FAAH influence reports of acute cannabis intoxication experiences?
-Transl Psychiatry.
+Translational Psychiatry.

-- Mota NR, et al. (2022).
+- Carvalho C & Vieira-Coelho MA (2022).
 Cannabis induced psychosis: A systematic review on the role of genetic polymorphisms.
-Pharmacol Res.
+Pharmacological Research.

 Privacy